 Sworn translations are not an everyday matter for most people.
 Legislation and the court system are highly complex subjects, and the accompanying jargon is very specific.
-However, you can rely on dhaxley’s professional proficiency for texts in this difficult field.
+However, as a business, you can rely on dhaxley’s professional proficiency for texts in this difficult field.
 Lawyer’s offices specialising in a variety of legal areas have been using dhaxley’s services for the translation of all kinds of legal documents for years.
 Our experience ranges from employment law and construction law via medical law to tax law, company law and much more besides.

 Not entirely sure what the difference is between a sworn translation and a legalised translation?
 Here’s a brief explanation.

 As you would expect, only a sworn translator can provide a sworn translation.
 A translator who has taken an official oath before the court of first instance and been entered in the register of sworn translators is a sworn translator.
 The fact that a translator is invited to take the oath indicates that he or she has received demonstrable training and is deemed competent by the court.
 The addition of a declaration of accuracy and his or her signature and stamp to a translation turns it into a sworn translation.
 It is advisable to check properly with the party for whom the translation is intended, as it may require more certainty than a sworn translation can provide.